cyphercider/tutorial-documents/cayley/BeginnersGraphDatabaseSchemaDesign.md

 The N-Triples concrete syntax is a collection of an arbitrary number (N) of triples.
 These triples are saved in a string, where each triple is:

 1. On its own line
-2. Composed of a subject, object, and predicate which are surrounded by angle brackets and separated by a space
+1. Composed of a subject, object, and predicate, each of which is separated by a space
+   1. Identifiers are surrounded by angle brackets
+   1. Literals are surrounded by double quotes
-3. Terminated with a space followed by a period (" .").
+1. Terminated with a space followed by a period (" .").

 Using our example above, the relationship between Bob and Samantha can be expressed in N-triples syntax as: